 Get the most out of your stay and make your visit to our capital unforgettable.
 The city has lots of wonderful places to visit.
 And, public transport is best way to get to all of the places of interest and attractions.
 We are happy to bring you to your destination, including at night.
 Enjoy your travels!

 You are very welcome to visit us at a GVB Service & Tickets counter if you need specific information.
-At the counter, you will be able to obtain travel passes, route maps and timetables for all GVB routes in all of Amsterdam.
+At the counter, you will be able to obtain travel passes (tickets, etc.) and route maps for all GVB routes in all of Amsterdam.

 Each day, trams, buses and metros are in service starting at six in the morning and run until twelve thirty at night.
 Between 00:30 and 07:00, you can travel on our night buses.
 You pay a separate night fare for the night bus.
 However, a GVB day or multi-day ticket is also valid in the night bus.

 The OV-chipkaart is a smart card that you use to travel with Amsterdam public transport.
 If you are staying in Amsterdam for a few days then the day or multi-day ticket will be your most economical choice.
 It provides you with unlimited travel on all GVB trams, buses and metros throughout Amsterdam without having to worry about transfer times at stops.
 There is a single day ticket if you will be in Amsterdam for one day.
 It is valid for 24 hours starting at your first check in.
 During this 24 hour period, you can transfer and check in and out as many times as you want.
 If you are staying longer than one day, there are also two to seven day tickets (valid for 48 to 168 hours).